dseaton/polymermc/README.md

 `argv[1]`: input file for simulation (see [example.input](https://github.com/dseaton/polymermc/blob/master/1D_source_code/example.input))

-`argv[2]`: flag for "ProductionRun" paramter.
-This flag states whether to start where a previous simluation left off.
+`argv[2]`: 0 or 1, where 1 indicates to start where a previous simluation left off.
+The run must have been started with the "ProductionRun" flag (argv[3]) equal to 1.

 `argv[3]`: 0 or 1, 1 indicates a "ProductionRun", which then peridically saves the density of states and other data needed to pick up where a simulation left off.
 This was added because 2D simulations were taking months to complete.
 Avoided cluster crashing and running into time-outs for clusters with explicit time caps.